Pseudogene: Polymorphic pseudogenes

 Some pseudogenes are still intact in some individuals but inactivated (mutated) in others.
 Abascal et al. have called these pseudogenes "polymorphic".
 They are often homozygous for loss-of-function (LoF) variants, that is, in many people both copies are inactive.
 Polymorphic pseudogenes often represent non-essential (or dispensable) genes, as opposed to essential genes, and their frequent mutations are actually a criterion to establish them as non-essential.
 Lopes-Marques et al. define polymorphic pseudogenes as genes that carry a LoF allele with a frequency higher than 1% (in global or certain sub-populations) and without overt pathogenic consequences when homozygous.

 Transcribed but non-functional pseudogenes

-Some pseudogenes are clearly transcribed but that does not mean that they have any detectable function.
-An example is Δrps16, a ribosomal protein pseudogene that is expressed in the chloroplasts of Arabidopsis.
+Some pseudogenes are clearly transcribed but that does not mean that they have a function.
+Very few pseudogenes have been rigorously tested for function because it is assumed they do not have any and in most cases that is true.
+An example is pseudogene is Δrps16, a ribosomal protein pseudogene that is expressed in the chloroplasts of Arabidopsis.
 A deletion mutant of Δrps16 appears to be fully normal when tested under a range of conditions, and translation in general is unaltered in these mutants.
 In fact, the function of Δrps16 has been replaced by a nuclear gene copy that supplies functional S16 protein to chloroplasts.